 Blend until very smooth.
 Top with a big squeeze of fresh lemon juice and about tablespoon or a little less of chopped cilantro.

 Serve alongside fresh cut veggies like cucumber or bell peppers, crackers, or naan.
 I also love spreading hummus over toast for veggie sandwiches.
 And you can store any leftover hummus in an air tight container in the refrigerator or up to a week (maybe longer, but hummus doesn’t last long at our house).
-Just a few notes for this one:

--I like to remove the thin skins around each chickpea before using in hummus.
+- like to remove the thin skins around each chickpea before using in hummus.
 This isn’t 100% necessary, but I think it results in a smoother consistency, so I usually take the extra few minutes to do this.

--Speaking of an extra few minutes, you can skip toasting the spices if you are in a time crunch, but this does really bring out the flavors, especially for the cumin seeds.
+- Speaking of an extra few minutes, you can skip toasting the spices if you are in a time crunch, but this does really bring out the flavors, especially for the cumin seeds.
 So, worth the time if you ask me, but not 100% necessary.

--Measuring fresh cut ginger is sort of tricky.
+- Measuring fresh cut ginger is sort of tricky.
 For this, once I peeled off the darker brown peel, I simply cut roughly the same size of ginger as my garlic cloves.
 You don’t have to be super exact here, but I would recommend starting lighter and then adding more fresh ginger at the end if you are unsure so you don’t overwhelm the hummus with that one flavor.

 Happy hummus making, you guys! xo.
 Emma